ShabbyGayBar/modern-um-thesis/README.md

 ## Acknowledgement

-This template draws inspiration from the official [Typst documentation](https://typst.app/docs/), the [typst/templates](https://github.com/typst/templates) repository, and the University of Macau's thesis guidelines.
-Special thanks to the Typst community and all contributors for their support and feedback.
+This template draws inspiration from the [modern-nju-thesis](https://github.com/nju-lug/modern-nju-thesis), the [modern-sjtu-thesis](https://github.com/tzhtaylor/modern-sjtu-thesis) repository, and the University of Macau's thesis guidelines.
+Special thanks to the [Typst](https://typst.app/) community and all contributors for their support and feedback.

 ---

 ## License

-The university logo in the `src/assets` folder is the property of the University of Macau and is used here with permission.

-The thesis guidelines in the `documentation/guidelines` folder are also the property of the University of Macau and are used here with permission.
+The university logo in the `src/assets` folder and the thesis guidelines in the `documentation/guidelines` folder are the property of the University of Macau.

 The rest of the project is licensed under the [MIT License](LICENSE).